shashikumar04433/DevOps-/AWS/IAM.md

 **Access**
  * Policies
-   (You can attach the policies directly to the user to access particular service) **Management**
+   (You can attach the policies directly to the user to access particular service).
+**Management**
   * Groups
-    (If suppose you have different teams like DB, IT,Admin you can craete a different groups and attach one policy)
+    (If suppose you have different teams like DB, IT,Admin you can craete a different groups and attach one policy) .